Tag Archives: Family Law

 Wouldn’t Want To Be On The Losing Side Of This One

 The Connecticut Appellate Court just upheld a trial court ruling finding a plaintiff in contempt and ordering the plaintiff to pay the defendant $71,475.10 in attorney’s fees.
 Hirschfeld v.
 Machinist.
-The parties got divorced in 2007 by entering into a … Continue reading
+The parties got divorced in 2007 by entering into a separation agreement.
+The agreement contained a merger clause stating there were no outstanding issues between … Read more

 Getting Married In Connecticut